 At Phoenix we train CPA aspirants to achieve their goal of becoming a CPA (Certified Public Accountant) in a targeted time frame.
 Our team of faculties, who are qualified CPAs with 10+ years of industry experience, are accessible for one-on-one mentoring to understand and fulfil your CPA goals.

 Our structured training paths helps you build strong fundamentals and prepare you for more advanced areas in Tax, Accounting and of course land in-demand CPA certification!
-Phoenix offers online and offline training options at Ahmedabad.
+Phoenix offers online and offline training options for CPA course raining at Ahmedabad.
 Working professionals can opt for weekend training sessions.

 Phoenix have partnered with Surgent CPA Review to complement our integrated learning approach.
 Surgent CPA Review offers CPA exam candidates a way to study smarter, not longer.
 Other courses tell students to read every textbook, watch every video, and do every MCQ.
 But Surgent CPA Review has the most innovative way of learning with cutting edge technology such as: